 Important: Requirements of specific countries and airlines vary and change frequently.
 You must keep informed of the requirements on your own to avoid problems at immigration.
 If the minor is refused entry into a country or onto a flight because of lack of documentation, there may be nothing Earthwatch can do to help.

-Medical decisions are the responsibility of each volunteer and decisions about which vaccinations to receive should be made between you and your doctor.
-Information on vaccinations found in the project briefing are recommendations based on our research and experience only.
+Decisions about which vaccinations to receive should be made between you and your doctor.
+Information on vaccinations found in the project briefing is only recommendations based on our research and experience.
 Health conditions around the world are constantly changing, so keep informed and consult your physician, a local travel health clinic, the U.S. Centers for Disease Control and Prevention, and/or The World Health Organization for the latest health information for travelers.